 Instructions

-- Add olive oil to a non-reactive pot or Dutch oven (see recipe note) and place over MEDIUM heat.
-Add ground beef, onion and garlic and cook, stirring to break up the beef until crumbly and browned with no pink remaining.
-Drain off excess grease, if necessary.
-Stir tomato paste into the mixture and cook for a minute or two and then add basil, oregano, thyme, salt, pepper, fennel seed and crushed red pepper (if using).
+- Add the olive oil to a non-reactive pot or Dutch oven (see recipe note) and place it over MEDIUM heat.
+Add the ground beef, onion and garlic and cook, stirring to break up the beef, until crumbly and browned with no pink remaining.
+Drain off the excess grease and return the pot to the heat.
+Stir the tomato paste into the mixture and cook for a minute or two and then add the basil, oregano, thyme, salt, pepper, fennel seed and red pepper flakes (if using).
 Cook, stirring, until well combined.
-Add whole tomatoes and all liquid from the can, breaking up the tomatoes with your hands as you add them.
-Add beef broth and sugar and stir to combine.
-Use the spoon to mash the tomato down to desired consistency.
+Add the whole tomatoes and all the liquid from the can, breaking up the tomatoes a bit by pressing them against the side of the pot with a wooden spoon.
+Add the beef broth and sugar and stir to combine.

-- Increase heat to MEDIUM-HIGH and bring mixture to a boil.
-Reduce heat to LOW and allow to simmer, uncovered, for at least 30 minutes while you cook your pasta or for up to 2 hours to deepen the flavors.
+- Increase the heat to MEDIUM-HIGH and bring the sauce to a boil.
+Reduce the heat to LOW and simmer, uncovered, for at least 30 minutes while you cook your pasta or for up to 2 hours to deepen the flavors.
+Stir occasionally throughout the cooking time and use the spoon to mash the tomato down to the desired consistency.

 - Taste and season with additional salt and pepper, only if needed.
-If the sauce is too acidic for your taste, add optional butter and allow to melt into the sauce.
-Let sit for 5 to 10 minutes before serving for sauce to mellow.
-If you’ve used San Marzano tomatoes, it is unlikely you’ll feel the need to add the butter but it is an excellent way to balance the flavors even further if you’d like.
+If the sauce is too acidic for your taste, add the optional butter and allow it to melt into the sauce.
+Let it rest for 5 to 10 minutes before serving to allow the sauce to mellow.
+If you've used San Marzano tomatoes, it is unlikely you'll feel the need to add the butter but it is an excellent way to balance the flavors even further if you'd like.

-- Serve over cooked pasta or your choice and top with Parmesan cheese.
+- Serve over cooked pasta topped with Parmesan cheese.

 Notes